FormidableLabs/react-native-app-auth/README.md

 #import "AppAuth.h"
 ```

-And in the bottom of the file, add:
+And in the bottom of the class, add the following handler:
 ```objective-c.
 - (BOOL)application:(UIApplication *)app
             openURL:(NSURL *)url